 The Hellvape x Heathen Dead Rabbit RTA features the latest rebuildable deck design for ultra ease of use.
 The iconic four prong posts can accommodate either a single or dual coil setup.
 You can expect fantastic flavor and also lots of clouds from the Hellvape x Heathen Dead Rabbit RTA.
 This is thanks to the top side diagonal airflow.
 A bonus to this configuration is that it minimizes leaks, which is a common problem with RTA’s.

-5. AUGVAPE Intake RTA
+5. AUGVAPE Intake Dual RTA 26mm

 What is an RTA tank?

 The acronym RTA stands for ‘Rebuildable Tank Atomizer’.
 RTA’s are just one of many different types of atomizers that you can use on your vape mod.
 Most RTA tanks are easily identifiable because they contain the following components,

 - Rebuildable coil

 RTA tanks are unique in the way they function.
 A standard RTA tank utilizes gravity and also pressure.
 This is contrary to the more modern method of eliquid delivery like squonking or dripping.
 Please be aware a well built RTA can be just as good as any RBA or RDA atomizer.
 Furthermore, it just takes time and practice to get the best out of your RTA.

 How does an RTA tank work?